 ‘Flipping’ defies these conventions.
 In this method, teachers and professors use online media to deliver notes, lectures, and related course materials.
 Students review these materials at home and at their own pace.
 Classroom periods are then transformed into hands-on work periods where the teacher–who will have already delivered his or her lecture digitally–is free to field questions, engage in class-wide discussions or offer other means of support.
 ‘Blended learning seems to reinforce student-centered learning, allowing students to master content in an individual way.
 But is it effective?

 Can blended learning–whatever the application–truly transform education as we know it?

 Does Blended Learning Work?

 Not all students learn the same way.
 This is not a particularly novel concept, but it is an important one.
-The tech publication PFSK notes that even early childhood education programming, like Sesame Street, recognizes this, and therefore design programming in a way that reaches auditory, visual and kinetic learners alike.
+The tech publication PFSK notes that even early childhood education programming, like Sesame Street, recognizes this, and therefore designs programming in a way that reaches auditory, visual, and kinetic learners alike.
 Students never outgrow their learning styles, so why do traditional college classrooms fail to engage all of them?

 Is There A Catch?

 Of course, no educational model is one-size-fits-all, and some hybrid classrooms are probably more effective than others.
 According to a scientific literature review published by the Australasian Society for Computers in Learning in Tertiary Education, a number of factors impact the success of hybrid learning.
 Teachers must be committed to and well trained in blended and hybrid education and its technologies, and students must have a clear understanding of what is expected of them in this new environment.

 This post was originally published in 2012 and updated in 2021; This is a cross-post from onlineschools.com; image attribution flickr users celtkeene2 and andrewstarwarz